Being a blood donor

 1. Plan on a quiet day.
 Drawing half a litre of blood out of your body really is quite a big stress; this is not the time for rushing about.

 3. Have a solid meal before setting out and drink half a litre of liquid before leaving home.
-Then ask for a glass of water, I usually have two, over and above the fruit juice offered.
+Then ask for a glass or two of water over and above the fruit juice offered.

 4. Tell the nurse if you are anxious; you will find them understanding.
 You are not alone.
-Probably a full half of donors find it difficult.
+It's difficult for probably a full half of donors.

 5. Don’t watch your finger being pricked or the needle going in.
 Let your mind soar elsewhere.